spiral/docs/docs/en/filters/filter.md

 ```

 > **Note**
 > You can use both ways in your filter object.
-In this case filter provider will build mapping schema for properties
+In this case the filter provider will build a mapping schema for properties
-> with attributes and then will merge the schema with schema from filter definition.
+> with attributes and then merge the schema with the schema from the filter definition.

 ### Attributes

-Add properties with the needed type and add an attribute that points to the data source.
+You can add properties with the needed type and add an attribute that points to the data source.
-For example, we can tell our Filter to map field `login` to the QUERY param `username`:
+For example, we can tell our Filter to map the field `login` to the QUERY param `username`:

 ```php
 namespace App\Filter;